ambustion/MemphisMarkersResolve/README.md

-# ResolveMarkersPanel
+# Memphis Markers for Davinci Resolve
-Import list of Markers for Davinci Resolve
+Import, Review and export lists of Markers for Davinci Resolve

 ![](/ScreenCapture2.JPG)